 For help with compiler issues, please contact the CHPC help desk at firstname.lastname@example.org.

-CentOS 7 ships with version 4.8.5, however, some advanced compiler features, such as C++11 standard, are supported only from 4.9 series, therefore we also provide version 4.9.2 on CentOS 7.
+CentOS 7 ships with version 4.8.5, however, some advanced compiler features, such as C++11 standard, are supported only from 4.9 series, therefore a number of third party software is built with gcc 4.9.2 on CentOS 7.

 The system GNU distribution is located in the default areas: /usr/bin, /usr/lib or /usr/lib64 for libraries, /usr/include for headers, etc. The user should not need to do anything else than to invoke the compiler by its name, e.g.:

 gcc source.c -o executable